mozart-analytics/grails-docker/README.md

 - Tomcat 7+

 ## Running Using Defaults ##
-By default, the mounted app (mounted by using `-v`) will run using the grails `run-war` command which means that the app will run as if it was in a dedicated Tomcat instance in **production** mode.
+By default, the mounted app (mounted by using `-v`) will run using the grails `prod run-war` command which means that the app will run as if it was in a dedicated Tomcat instance in **production** mode.

 Use the following command to run on default mode (remember to ALWAYS specify your app folder in the `-v` command):